John Rambo: Rambo: Last Blood (2019)

 In this film Rambo: Last Blood, eleven years after the events in Burma, Vietnam War veteran John Rambo lives in Bowie, Arizona, in his deceased father's horse ranch, which he manages with his old friend, Maria Beltran, and her granddaughter, Gabrielle.
-Gabriela reveals to Rambo that a friend of hers, Gizelle, has found Gabrielle's biological father, Manuel, in Mexico.
+Gabrielle reveals to Rambo that a friend of hers, Gizelle, has found Gabrielle's biological father, Manuel, in Mexico.
 Against Rambo and Maria's wishes, Gabrielle secretly drives to Mexico to ask why Manuel had abandoned Gabrielle and her mother years ago.
 Gizelle leads Gabrielle to Manuel's apartment, where he reveals to her that he never really cared for Gabrielle or her mother.

 Gizelle takes a heartbroken Gabrielle to a local club, where Gabrielle is drugged and kidnapped by enforcers of a Mexican cartel.
 Meanwhile, Maria informs Rambo of Gabrielle's disappearance to Mexico.
 Rambo travels to Mexico and interrogates both Miguel and Gizelle about Gabrielle's whereabouts.
 Rambo is reluctantly led by Gizelle to the club where Gabrielle was last seen and confronts El Flaco, the man who last spoke with Gabrielle.
 A mysterious woman, Carmen Delgado, tails Rambo as El Flaco leads him to Gabrielle's location.
 Rambo is immediately confronted, beaten and marked by the cartel, led by brothers Hugo and Victor Martinez.
 They take his driver's license, revealing the ranch's location, and a photo of Gabrielle, whom Victor recognizes.
 The cartel vow to mistreat Gabrielle further due to Rambo's actions.

 Carmen takes Rambo back to her home where she cares for him until he fully recovers.
 Carmen reveals herself to be an independent journalist who had been investigating the Martinez brothers, the kidnappers and murderers of her sister.
 Rambo later raids one of the brothels, killing several men until he finds a drugged Gabrielle.
 On the way back home, Rambo thanks Gabrielle for giving him hope for ten years before she dies from the forced overdose.
 Enraged, Rambo sends Maria away and rigs the ranch with traps for a confrontation, and later returns to Mexico to ask Carmen's help in finding Victor.
 Carmen initially refuses, believing that it will solve nothing, but is convinced after Rambo appeals to her grief and frustrations.

 Rambo raids Victor's home, killing several guards and decapitating Victor.
 In retaliation, Hugo leads a group of hitmen to Rambo's ranch, where each falls victim to the rigged traps.
 Saving Hugo for last, Rambo mutilates him and rips his heart out as an act of revenge.
 In the aftermath, a weakened Rambo sits on the porch of his father's house, vowing to continue fighting and to keep the memories of his loved ones alive.
 During the credits, Rambo saddles up his horse and rides off into the sunset.